 To learn about what to do during a possible active shooter situation information can be found in the following document(s):

 Information detailing ASU's Emergency Preparedness Plan can be found in the following document:

-Violence against women and sexual based violence will not be tolerated on the Alabama State University campus.
-To Learn more about what sexual based violence is and what can be done to help prevent and address this particular form of offense, information can be found here:
+Learn more about what sexual based violence is and what can be done to help prevent and address this particular form of offense.
+Information can be found here:

 - Report incidents 24 hours a day confidentially.

 - Undecided about reporting?

 - Know briefly interpersonal violent offenses and your rights.

 Apply for Parking Now!!!